Lateral Restraint with Geogrids: Box of Rocks Demo Breakdown

 The U.S. Army Corps of Engineers states that a geogrid’s unique structure provides a high degree of in-plane stiffness through a mechanism known as lateral restraint.
 Lateral restraint, the ability to confine aggregate particles within the plane of the geogrid, is considered the primary stabilization mechanism.
 This stiffening effect occurs both above and below the geogrid when it is installed within a granular fill layer.
 This is key to improving the performance of the layers.

-In the unstabilized box of rocks (left), there’s nothing to keep the aggregate particles together so it moves under load.
+In the unstabilized box of rocks (left), there’s nothing to keep the aggregate particles together, so they move under the load.
 But in the box stabilized with geogrid (right), the particles are confined laterally and hold up under the load.

 What does all of this mean for your project?
-Using high performance Tensar geogrid to stabilize soils allows you to reduce the amount of aggregate needed and speeds construction.
-This means you pay less for material and labor costs.
+Using Tensar geogrid to provide lateral restraint and high performance aggregate interlock, contractors can reduce the amount of aggregate needed, speed up construction, and cut costs.

 Additional Resources: